shash42/Online-University-Database/README.md

 The folder src contains 4 .py files, main.py, User.py, Admin.py and univutil.py.
 User.py contains the User class, which has functions for the User view.
 Similarly, Admin has the Admin class with functions for Admin view. main.py is the caller function that combines these together and prints the initial menus. univutil.py just contains some utility functions needed by multiple files. <br>

 The folder References contains the work of the older phases for reference.
 This shows the progress of the project over time.
-CHANGELOG.md describes the changes from Phase 3 to 4 (current). definition.sql contains the definition of the UNIVERSITY schema and dummydata.sql contains some basic test data for exemplifying the working of our database system. <br>
+CHANGELOG.md describes the changes from Phase 3 to 4 (current). definition.sql contains the definition of the UNIVERSITY schema for readability. data.sql loads the definition with some basic test data for exemplifying the working of our database system. <br>

 <h2> Compliance Report </h2>

 We have implemented a super-set of the functional requirements described in our Phase 1 document.
-We had to make some changes, which are mentioned in CHANGELOG.md
+We had to make some changes, which are mentioned in CHANGELOG.md.
+Apart from the required functionality, we have also used triggers and views extensively.
+This section describes in detail the exact function where the requirements were met in different ways.

 <h4> Selection </h4>

 <ol>
     <li> Show subjects available - User.py/show_subject() </li>
-    <li> Show course offerings - </li>
+    <li> Show course offerings - User.py/show_offerings() and main.py/see_all()</li>
     <li> Display posts of a user - User.py/view_user_posts() </li>
 </ol>

 <h4> Projection </h4>